hove-io/navitia/documentation/navitia.io/source/integration.rst

 ===================== =============================================== ==============================================
 Field                 Type                                            Description
 ===================== =============================================== ==============================================
-begin                 "YYYYMMDDThhmmss"                               Beginning date and time of an activity period end                   "YYYYMMDDThhmmss"                               Closing date and time of an activity period
+begin                 `iso-date-time`_                                Beginning date and time of an activity period end                   `iso-date-time`_                                Closing date and time of an activity period
 ===================== =============================================== ==============================================